 To provide school-based health programs and clinical services that improve the well-being of students, their families, and communities.Our Vision

-Youth will receive high quality physical, emotional, and preventive healthcare:- in an easily accessible, supportive, and youth-centered environment, and li>
+Youth will receive high quality physical, behavioral, and preventive healthcare:- in an easily accessible, supportive, and youth-centered environment, and li>

 - employing professional staff who are responsive to the needs of a diverse population.